-Authors should prepare an Extended Abstract (from 3 to 4 pages - including references) that clearly indicates the originality of the contribution and the relevance of the work.
+Authors should prepare an Extended Abstract (3 - 4 pages) that clearly indicates the originality of the contribution and the relevance of the work.
 The Extended Abstract should include the title of the paper, names and affiliations of the authors, an abstract, keywords, an introduction describing the nature of the problem and the state of the art in the field of interest, a description of the contribution, the results achieved and their applicability, conclusions, and references.

 For your convenience, the Style Manual and Conference Paper templates in various formats are available through the following links: